 According the author, “it is the purpose of this book to help you trace your family roots, whatever your family’s place in the corridors of Galway history.”
 The author also makes note that the resources covered in this book are available to Galwegian descendants who now live in foreign lands (i.e. not Ireland).
 As suggested above, thousands emigrated from Galway through the port of Cobh in Cork County.
 Emigration began in the 1700s, increasing during the Great Famine, and continued into the early 1900s.
 Even into the 1930s as many as four ocean liners per week would stop in Galway Bay to collect passengers.

 Family Roots Publishing is proud to bring Flyleaf Press books to a North American audience.
-In addition to Tracing Your Galway Ancestors, Family Roots Publishing carries eight other titles, including other volumes in the Tracing Your [Irish County] Ancestors series.
+In addition to Tracing Your Galway Ancestors, Family Roots Publishing carries a number of other titles, including other volumes in the Tracing Your [Irish County] Ancestors series.

 Table of Contents